 A worm program is an independently replicating and autonomous infection agent, capable of seeking out new hosts and infecting them via the network [13].
-Because of evermore pervasive Internet connections and software monoculture, worms with their typical scan/compromise/replicate pattern can infect all the vulnerable hosts in a matter of few hours or even minutes [21].
-To contrast such a threat, the research community has proposed different kind of Intrusion Detection Systems [20] (IDSs).
-For example, a misuse-based IDS, deployed at the gateway between its network and the Internet, may filter incoming and outcoming network traffic for known signatures that correspond to malicious flows samples [14, 24].
-In the past, signatures used by IDS have been generated manually with the supervision of security experts which studied network traces and inferred worms signatures.
-However, in the last years, the frequency and virulence of worms outbreaks increased dramatically thanks to their improved efficiency and evasion methods, and became well-understood that signatures generation processes that involve human labor were not feasible [5, 6] anymore.
+Because of ever-more pervasive Internet connections and software mono-culture, worms with their typical scan/compromise/replicate pattern can infect all the vulnerable hosts in a matter of few hours or even minutes [22].

+Toward defending against Internet worms, the research community has proposed different kind of Intrusion Detection Systems (IDS) [21].
+For example, a misuse IDS, deployed at the gateway between its network and the Internet, filters incoming and outcoming network traffic for known signatures that correspond to malicious flows samples [14, 26].
+To date, all the signatures used by IDS have been generated manually with the supervision of security experts which study network traces and infer worms signatures.

+In the last years, the frequency and virulence of worms outbreaks increased dramatically thanks to their improved efficiency and evasion methods, and became clear that signatures generation processes that involve human labor were not feasible [5, 6].